 Campus Safety and Wellbeing

-Should a member of staff begin to experience COVID-19 symptoms while on campus, they must leave the premises immediately and return home.
-They should then call their line manager to notify them and contact NHS Inform to book a Covid-19 test.
+Should a member of staff or student begin to experience COVID-19 symptoms while on campus, they must leave the premises immediately and return home.
+They should then call their line manager or lecturer to notify them and contact NHS Inform to book a Covid-19 test.
 If a positive result is obtained for Covid-19, they should notify their line manager immediately to enable the College to comply with its legal duties in support of the government’s Test and Protect Strategy.
 Students have been advised of the same process.

 All entrances and exits are clearly sign posted and one way systems are in place.